BAILONGA VENUES (2025)

 Guy-Concordia Métro station

-Our Friday Gala-Milonga will be held in this spectacular downtown location.
+will be held in this spectacular downtown location.
 Le Sanctuaire is the oldest part of the St-Jax Centre, a splendid Gothic Revival-style church that was built in 1864.
 The first Anglican church in the city and the second oldest structure on Sainte-Catherine Street, the Sanctuaire boasts magnificent wooden ceilings and beautiful stained glass windows.
 Still used for services on Sundays, St-Jax is also home to a local circus troupe and is used for performances and special events.
 The hall boasts a superior sound system and magnificent lighting capacities.
 We used the Sanctuaire for our Friday and Saturday Galas in 2023 and for our Friday night milonga last year as well.
-We are super happy to be returning this year for the Friday night Gala!
+We are super happy to be able to use the space again this year!

 2) The Chapel at Jean-de-Brébeuf College